Namibia

 Look at my Itineraries page to see the route I took.
 Apart from most of the roads being made up of never ending gravel, it really is a breeze.
 Get yourself a good 4WD and you’ll enjoy every moment.

-Namibian Road
+Namibian Gravel Road

 I’m pleased to say I felt very safe travelling around Namibia.
 If you stay outside its capital, Windhoek, which you would probably want to do anyway, you will feel very secure.
 Otherwise, just exercise precaution here as you would in any major city.

-Namiban Desert Road
+Namibian Desert Road

 4WD Tour Namibia

 You could quite easily base yourself in Swakopmund or Walvis Bay and take short tours out from there.
 Equally, if you don’t mind being in a bustling city, you could stay in Windhoek and tour from there.
+These are very popular choices for visitors that do not want to be constantly on the road.

 Meat is very much on the menu in Namibia.
 Apart from the coastal areas, you will find that meat is on offer everywhere.